shane13hsi/ehr-seed/README.md

 To start do a clone of this repo and type in your terminal:

     npm install

-    gulp server
+    gulp dev

-This will start webpack development server with hot code reload for React components and LESS styles.
+open browser and type localhost:8000.
+This will start webpack development server with hot code reload for React components.

 To run tests continuously (TDD) type in: